 Okushima and Yamashita (2005) develop a CGE model to study residual waste management policies, focusing on the substitution effect following the introduction of a nationwide industrial waste tax.
 Contrary to Masui (2005), substitution between primary and secondary material inputs is allowed, setting the related rate to 0.3.
 The introduction of a waste tax on primary industries is assumed to be proportional to their waste discharge, while the revenue raised subsidises production in secondary industries which use recycled materials.
 The results indicate the policy can stimulate growth in secondary industries, as well as in recycling activities, while doing little damage to production in primary industries.
-Using a CGE model with a Walrasian closure, Boonman et al. (2023) show the large distributional effects that residual waste management policies can have, both geographically and between individual sectors.
+Using a CGE model with a neoclassical Walrasian closure, Boonman et al. (2023) show the large distributional effects that residual waste management policies can have, both geographically and between individual sectors.
 Thus, they call for complementary redistributional policies in order to boost the social acceptance and feasibility of the transition towards a CE.

 Using a CGE model, Freire-González et al. (2022) analyse the impact of incineration and landfill taxation in Spain, modelling different waste tax tariffs, and including subsidies to recycling activities.
 Their findings indicate a stable economic impact of the taxation when revenues are used to subsidise recycling activities.
-However, the author’s do not discuss the value of the elasticities of substitution between recycled and virgin material inputs embedded in the model’s production function.
+However, the authors do not discuss the value of the elasticities of substitution between recycled and virgin material inputs embedded in the model’s production function.

 Similar conclusions are reached by Shih et al. (2024), who combine a CGE model with a WIO and a future technology transformation model to evaluate the potential benefits of plastics recycling.
 Findings reveal that under taxes and subsidies, secondary plastic materials are more competitive in the market, leading to declining demand for primary ones; negative impacts on macroeconomic performance can be observed, even if, in this case, no discussion is provided about the assumptions on the elasticity of substitution between primary and secondary materials.

 Overall, within the analysed CGE models, the results of introducing taxes or changes in waste disposal regulations depend on the size of elasticities of substitution between recycled and virgin material inputs.
 Under perfect competition, producers are unable to pass-through to prices the rise in costs associated with the waste generation taxes.
 The higher the elasticity of substitution, the easier it is to substitute virgin material inputs with recycled ones and, consequently, the lower the loss in output will be.

 With a zero elasticity of substitution, such as in Masui (2005), substitution of material inputs can only happen with investment in new capital goods.
 However, with the model ‘closure’ where investment adjusts to available savings, this means that savings need to be diverted from other investment opportunities, leading to loss in output in other sectors.
-This highlights why results of similar policies may lead to contrasting results, despite both using a CGE framework.
+This highlights why results of similar policies may lead to contrasting results, even when comparing papers which have used, in principle, the same CGE framework.
 In Leontief IO models, changes in the source of inputs and final demand are introduced exogenously by the researcher.
-As long as total expenditure is kept constant, moving up the waste hierarchy, from landfilling to recycling, will create jobs and boost the economy, as recycling is more labour intensive.
+As long as total expenditure is kept constant, moving up the waste hierarchy, from landfilling to recycling, will create jobs and boost the economy, as recycling is more labour intensive (e.g. Rodrigues et al., 2016).

 4. Literature Gaps and Discussion